hakssung/practical-gpl-compliance-kor/README.md

 I summarize the contents of the following books and write them in Korean for personal study purposes. : https://www.linuxfoundation.org/publications/practical-gpl-compliance-download-this-free-guide-today/

-And the book, Practical GPL Compliance, is under the following license:
+And the book, Practical GPL Compliance, has the following copyright information:
 > Copyright © 2017 Linux Foundation
 > All rights reserved.
 This book or any portion thereof may not be reproduced or
 > used in any manner whatsoever without the express written permission of the